Prometheus

-In Greek mythology, Prometheus (/prəˈmiːθiəs/; Προμηθεύς /grc/) is a Titan responsible for creating or aiding humanity in its earliest days.
-He defied the Olympian gods by taking fire from them and giving it to humanity in the form of technology, knowledge and, more generally, civilization.
+In Greek mythology, Prometheus (/prəˈmiːθiəs/; Προμηθεύς /grc/) is a Titan who is responsible for creating and aiding humanity in its earliest days.
+He defied the Olympian gods by stealing fire from them and giving it to humanity.

-In some versions of the myth, Prometheus is also credited with the creation of humanity from clay.
-He is known for his intelligence and for being a champion of mankind and is also generally seen as the author of the human arts and sciences.
+In several versions of the myth, Prometheus is also credited with the creation of humanity from clay.
+He is known for his intelligence and for being a champion of mankind and is also generally seen as the father of the human arts and sciences.
 He is sometimes presented as the father of Deucalion, the hero of the flood story.

 The punishment of Prometheus for stealing fire from Olympus and giving it to humans is a subject of both ancient and modern culture.
-Zeus, king of the Olympian gods, condemned Prometheus to eternal torment for his transgression.
-Prometheus was bound to a rock, and an eagle—the emblem of Zeus—was sent to eat his liver (in ancient Greece, the liver was thought to be the seat of human emotions).
+Zeus, king of the Olympian gods, condemned Prometheus to eternal torture for his transgression.
+Prometheus was bound to a rock, and an eagle—a symbol of Zeus—was sent to eat his liver.
+(In ancient Greece, the liver was thought to be the seat of human emotions.)
 His liver would then grow back overnight, only to be eaten again the next day in an ongoing cycle.
 According to several major versions of the myth, most notably that of Hesiod, Prometheus was eventually freed by the hero Heracles.
-The struggle of Prometheus is located by some at Mount Elbrus or at Mount Kazbek, two volcanic promontories in the Caucasus Mountains beyond which for the ancient Greeks lay the realm of the barbari.
+The struggle of Prometheus is located by some at either Mount Elbrus or Mount Kazbek, two volcanic promontories in the Caucasus Mountains beyond which, according to the ancient Greeks, lay the realm of the barbari.

 In another myth, Prometheus establishes the form of animal sacrifice practiced in ancient Greek religion.
 Evidence of a cult to Prometheus himself is not widespread.
-He was a focus of religious activity mainly at Athens, where he was linked to Athena and Hephaestus, who were the Greek deities of creative skills and technology.
-His etymology is unknown, possibly meaning "forethought".
+He was a focus of religious activity mainly at Athens, where he was linked with Athena and Hephaestus, the Greek deities of creative skills and technology.
+The etymology of his name is uncertain, but it may mean "forethought".

-In the Western classical tradition, Prometheus became a figure who represented human striving (particularly the quest for scientific knowledge) and the risk of overreaching or unintended consequences.
-In particular, he was regarded in the Romantic era as embodying the lone genius whose efforts to improve human existence could also result in tragedy: Mary Shelley, for instance, gave The Modern Prometheus as the subtitle to her novel Frankenstein (1818).
+In the Western classical tradition, Prometheus became a figure who represented human striving (particularly the quest for scientific knowledge) or “playing God” and the risk of overreaching or unintended consequences.
+In particular, he was regarded in the Romantic era as embodying the lone genius whose efforts to improve human existence could also result in tragedy: Mary Shelley, for instance, gave The Modern Prometheus as the alternate title to her novel Frankenstein (1818).